 \subsection{Model understanding}

 \paragraph{Representations analysis}

 To check the quality of obtained representations, we get tSNE embeddings for different methods and draw them in Figure~\ref{fig:tsne_embeddings}.
-We show embeddings for MNIST data before, immediately after a change occurs and later.
-The model trained with BCE loss doesn't bother about fast change.
-Embeddings for points immediately after the change are close to that before the change.
-Thus, we'll have a significant detection delay.
-For our InDiD approach, embeddings for figures after change rapidly move to a separate region, making change point detection faster and more accurate.
+We show embeddings for MNIST data before, immediately after a change point and later on.
+The model trained with BCE loss does not bother about fast change detection.
+Embeddings for points immediately after the change are close to those before the change.
+Thus, we have a significant detection delay.
+For our InDiD approach, embeddings for figures after a change rapidly move to a separate region, making change point detection faster and more accurate.
 Using a combined BCE+InDiD approach allows us to leverage both method benefits and obtain more diverse representations via BCE loss but separated for faster change detection via InDiD.

-\paragraph{Number of terms in loss} We consider how many terms we need to obtain a reasonable approximation compared to true loss that leads to a good model.
+\paragraph{Number of terms in loss} We consider how many terms we need to obtain a reasonable approximation of the true Lagrangian that leads to a good model.
 Our hypothesis (see ~\ref{sec:methods}) confirms.
-As we see in Figure~\ref{fig:alphas_and_ws}, the proposed approximation is pretty accurate, and we don't need a large number of components in it.
-On the other hand, the inclusion of a larger number of components doesn't harm the numerical stability of our approach.
+As we see in Figure~\ref{fig:alphas_and_ws}, the proposed approximation is pretty accurate, and we do not need a large number of components in it.
+On the other hand, the inclusion of a larger number of components does not harm the numerical stability of our approach.

-\paragraph{Multiple CPD} Additionally, we investigated the performance of the considered models on synthetic $1$-dimensional datasets with multiple change-points.
-We train various models on the Synthetic 1D with one change in the distribution and then apply the model to data with multiple disorders.
-InDiD still outperforms the same model with BCE loss and other baselines.
+\paragraph{Multiple CPD} Additionally, we investigated the performance of the considered models on synthetic 1D datasets with multiple change points (see Table~\ref{table:multiple_metrics}).
+We train various models on the original Synthetic 1D data with one change in the distribution and then apply the models to the sequences with multiple disorders.
+InDiD still outperforms the same model with BCE loss and the other baselines.